belal07/Pushbutton_With_ExtInterrupt/README.md

 This application was written to perform the following Tasks:

--Controlling LED using switch as interrupt, when the switch is pressed,it should Toggle the LED.
--send the State of the switch when it is pressed and The State of the LED through Serial communication.
+Controlling LED using switch as interrupt, when the switch is pressed,it should Toggle the LED. send the State of the switch when it is pressed and The State of the LED through Serial communication.
--Transmit Temperature measured by an LM35 Sensor through Serial Communication every 3 Seconds.
+Transmit Temperature measured by an LM35 Sensor through Serial Communication every 3 Seconds.
 ----------------------
 #Set-up instructions